nihilistau/ChatAI-DataLab/PROJECT_OVERVIEW.md

 <!-- Snapshot recorded: 2025-11-15T14:00:00Z -->

-This document captures the completed ChatAI capture pipeline and DataLab insight environment.
+This document captures the completed ChatAI capture pipeline and Kitchen-powered Playground environment.
 Treat it as the authoritative description of what exists today—structure, commands, and feature set.
 Future enhancements must be documented as dated entries before they graduate into this file.

 ## Expanded Functionality